 The Canadian Lakes Loon Survey began in Ontario in 1981.
 The intent is to track trends in loon populations and learn more about human impact on those populations.
 Over 1000 volunteers across Canada contribute to the survey database by filing reports once a month over the summer indicating the number of loons on the lake, the number of breeding pairs, the number of successful hatchings and the number of surviving young.
 Since 2009, volunteers are conducting the survey on Bridge Lake.

-In 2022 the lake produced 8 loon chicks of which 6 survived; this is down from last year's record-breaking number of 11.
-The maximum number of observed adults was slightly lower than last year's, but the number of mated pairs was up by 2.
-Of the three man-made loon platforms on the lake, the one in Centennial Bay was successfully used again and it produced one chick this time.
+In 2025 the lake produced 14 loon chicks with 12 surviving.
+This is the highest number of chicks since the survey began.
+The maximum number of observed adults and pairs is slightly higher than last year’s.
+The man-made loon platform in Centennial Bay was successfully used again and it produced 2 chicks this time.